Bachelor of Science in Architecture

 IP students in the School or Architecture can fulfill the International Experience requirement of the International Plan by participation in a university-approved international program with the approval of the School of Architecture.

 Undergraduate students in the School of Architecture must hold a minimum 2.5 GPA at the time of application to be eligible for the International Plan .
-Students must maintain a minimum 3.0 grade-point average in each year's grouping of architectural design studio courses (e.g., ARCH 2011, ARCH 2012, etc.) in order to maintain eligibility for IP.
-Each sequence of design studio courses must be started in the fall semester.
+Students must complete each architectural design studio with a grade of C or above in order to move forward in the sequence and maintain eligibility for IP.
+Students will not be allowed to study abroad until they have completed the first four foundational studios.